French involves the study of a key European and international language as well as the cultures it has influenced across the world.

-The course you study in first year depends on how much French you have studied before.
-If you have an SQA Higher or A-level in French (grade A or B), you can opt for the Level-1 Language and culture course.
+The course you study in year 1 depends on how much French you have studied before.
+If you have an SQA Higher or A-level in French (grade A or B), you will take the non-beginners' language course alongside our French culture course.
 This will build on your knowledge of French and reinforce your awareness of linguistic structures, both spoken and written.
-On the cultural side, you will study a number of key genres (eg narrative, film, poetry, drama) and study texts and films in French.
+On the cultural side, you will study a broad range of topics such as literature, history and film that will introduce you to key aspects of French culture.

-If you are a beginner or near-beginner in the language, provided that you have some previous successful language learning experience, you can take the Level-1 Beginners course, which will provide an intensive foundation in reading, writing and speaking French.
-If you perform well on this course, you can progress to second year and beyond.
+If you are a beginner or near-beginner, provided that you have some previous successful language learning experience, you can take the Level-1 beginners' course, which will provide an intensive foundation in reading, writing and speaking French.

-When you return from your year abroad, along with core language study, the curriculum in the Honours years allows you to choose from a wide range of options involving literature, cinema, other aspects of French and francophone culture and civilisation, and language.
+When you return from your year abroad, along with core language study, you will be able to choose from a wide range of options including literature, cinema, history and other aspects of the language and cultures of the French-speaking world.

 Academic entry requirements